JusDooEt/SC-Cargo-Log-Qt/README.md

 # SC-Cargo-Log w/ QtCreator
 ## Newest Update
-  - Data from cargo routes will now be tracked and stored in the SQLite database.
+## Data from cargo routes will now be tracked and stored in the SQLite database.
   - Each trade route will have a unique integer ID labeled as 'routeID'

   - All trade routes will be stored along with the associated unique userID.
     - The userID is determined from the login page and sent to the main window.
     - This will allow a history of routes to be accessed for each unique user.

   - A new route will be inserted into the database when the 'Begin Run' button is clicked.
     - The following values will be inserted into the route
       - User ID
       - Ship ID
       - Starting Balance
       - Current Date
       - Current Time

   - The current route will be updated when the 'End Run' button is clicked.
     - The following values will be inserted into the route
       - Final Balance
       - Profit
       - Duration

-  - Benefits
+  ## Benefits
   - Updating the database for each trade route per user will allow use to implement features to track more in depth details about the trade run.
   - The next goal is to save individual transactions to a specified trade route and allow the user to open a window containing an organized list of their trading history.
   - Storing transaction details will also allow for a more accurate price estimate per commodity.
 When a user makes a transaction the default commodity value can be updated to match the most recent price it was bought or sold at.
 This would also pave the way for stock and price analysis and prediction features in the future.

+  ## Fixes
+  - Fixed an issue with selling individual cargo types
+    - Current Balance is now be properly updated and displayed.
+    - Starting Balance is now properly upated at the end of a cargo run.
+    - The correct final balance is stored.

 ## About
 This program aims to become an application that can be used to aid cargo haulers in the game Star Citizen.
 The app will log cargo routes and all the materials bought and sold throughout the routes and display the information in a readable way to the user.
 It will also be able to calculate the total profit earned from the cargo route.